-Dandruff is another name for a condition called seborrheic dermatitis in which our scalp sheds skin cells in the form of yellow or white flakes it’s very common in kids, teens and adults alike and is usually harmless but it could be a little embarrassing especially for those who may already be self-conscious about their looks.
+Dandruff is another name for a condition called seborrheic dermatitis.
+In this our scalp sheds skin cells in the form of yellow or white flakes.
+It’s very common in kids, teens and adults alike and is usually harmless.
+It it could be a little embarrassing especially for those who may already be self-conscious about their looks.
 In this article we are going to understand the cause behind these greyish flakes.

 Our skin cells are constantly replenishing themselves.
-In fact, every second 500 new skin cells are created and as they move up through the outer layer of your skin, the epidermis, they flatten out and harden until they fall off one by one.
+In fact, every second 500 new skin cells are created and as they move up through the outer layer of your skin (the epidermis), they flatten out and harden until they fall off one by one.
 In fact, over your lifetime, you will shed about a hundred pounds of dead skin.
-But we don’t really notice this because skin falls off in such tiny microscopic pieces except for some people from some parts of the body skin comes off in larger flakes typically from the skin under the hair the scalp and this is what’s known as dandruff.
+But we don’t really notice this because skin falls off in such tiny microscopic pieces.
+Except for some people from some parts of the body skin comes off in larger flakes, typically from the skin under the hair the scalp.
+This is what’s known as dandruff.
 Now around half of everyone on earth suffers from it as long as you have hair.

 Now the vital question is what is responsible for this head-scratching awkward condition?